Ada-Developers-Academy/core-unit-2/building-an-api/create.md

 ### !challenge
 * type: checkbox
 * id: 4de3Ri
-* title: Create and Read, Creating a Book Endpoint
+* title: Create, Creating a Book Endpoint
 ##### !question

 Think about the "Creating a Book Endpoint."